Bohr-Sommerfeld profile surgeries and Disk Potentials: Zero Area BSP and Disk Potential

 \subsection{Background on disk-potential}

 Assume $L_Y$ is a compact, oriented, spin monotone Lagrangian in $Y$.
 Choose $J$ to be a compatible almost complex structure on $Y$.
-Let $\cM(\beta, J)$ denote the moduli space of $J$-holomorphic disks with boundary on $L_Y$ in class $\beta \in H_2(Y,L_Y)$ with one boundary marking.
-Denote the Maslov functional on $H_2(Y,L_Y)$ as $\mu$.
+We denote the moduli space of $J$-holomorphic disks with boundary on $L_Y$ in class $\beta \in H_2(Y,L_Y)$ with one boundary marking by $\cM(\beta, J)$.
+Let $\mu$ be the Maslov functional on $H_2(Y,L_Y)$.

-There is a natural evaluation map, $ev_\beta$, associated with $\cM(\beta,J)$.
+For a generic choice of $J$, the moduli space of once boundary marked $J$-holomorphic disks of Maslov number 2 is a compact oriented manifold.
+There is a natural evaluation map, $ev_\beta$, associated with $\cM(\beta,J)$ which is defined by evaluation at the boundary marking.
 The \textit{disk potential} $W_{L_Y}$ is a polynomial obtained from counting Maslov 2 $J$-holomorphic disks passing through a generic point on $L_Y$.
 Choose a basis $(e_1,\dots,e_k)$ of $H_1(L_Y)$.

 where $(sgn)$ denotes a choice of sign based on the orientation of moduli space of disks, $n_\beta$ denotes the degree of the evaluation map $ev_\beta$ and $x^{\partial\beta}$ denotes the monomial $\Pi_{1}^k x_i^{b_i}$ where $\partial \beta = b_1e_1 +\dots+b_ke_k.$